AakashKT/analytic_ss_cpu/README.md

 Acknowledgements
 ------------
 We thank the reviewers for their valuable feedback and insights.
-This research was partially funded by the "Kolhi Fellowship" of KCIS. <br>
+This research was partially funded by the "Kohli Fellowship" of KCIS. <br>
 We also thank Matt Pharr, Wenzel Jakob, and Greg Humphreys for their amazing book <i>Physically Based Rendering: From Theory to Implementation</i>.